-For most manufacturers, the road to the Industrial Internet of Things (IIoT) is an evolutionary journey.
+For most manufacturers, the road to IIoT (Industrial Internet of Things) is an evolutionary journey.
 And while it may be marked with twists and turns, it doesn’t have to be fraught with risk and uncertainty.

 In a recent article I wrote for Manufacturing Business Technology, I explain how manufacturers can learn from other industries that have already headed down the path of IIoT.
 Here are some highlights from my article:

 Legacy automation infrastructures are often proprietary, and upgrades are typically controlled by a single vendor.
 That’s not only costly, but also limits options for introducing new, modern capabilities like IIoT.
 It’s similar to the challenge telecommunications faced until some forward-thinking carriers saw the promise of industry-standard solutions and operating systems.
 That opened the door for delivering enhanced services that gave them a competitive advantage over traditional providers of basic dial tone services.
 By adopting standards-based technology, manufacturers could open the door to a new wave of business-enhancing innovation.

 2. Open the Door to Integration